 Use PyMuPDF directly when:

-• Speed is the only priority (batch processing millions of PDFs)
+• Speed is the only priority (batch-processing millions of simple PDFs)

-• All your PDFs are simple digital documents with grid-line tables
+• All your PDFs are digital documents with drawn grid-line tables

 • You need zero external dependencies